mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/layout.md

  to properties of its elements will be reflected in the corresponding item.

 {:id="Menu.ShowAbout" .boolean} *ShowAbout*
-: Returns true if an About option that displays additional info is shown.
+: Specifies whether to show an About option that displays additional info.

 {:id="Menu.ShowStop" .boolean} *ShowStop*
-: Returns true if a Stop option for users to exit the app is shown.
+: Specifies whether to show a Stop option for users to exit the app.

 ### Events  {#Menu-Events}

 {:.events}

 {:id="Menu.Initialize"} Initialize()
-: Menu created (occurs after screen initialization)
+: Event to handle when the menu is first created and its items loaded.

 {:id="Menu.ItemSelected"} ItemSelected(*itemIndex*{:.number},*item*{:.component})
-: Event raised when user selects an item from the options menu.
+: Event to handle when the app user selects an item from the options menu.

+### Methods  {#Menu-Methods}

+{:.methods}
+None

 ## PopupMenu  {#PopupMenu}

+Container for MenuItems

 ### Properties  {#PopupMenu-Properties}

 {:.properties}

 {:id="PopupMenu.ComponentSelector" .component} *ComponentSelector*
-:
+: Property for ComponentSelector

+### Events  {#PopupMenu-Events}

+{:.events}
+None

+### Methods  {#PopupMenu-Methods}

+{:.methods}
+None

 ## TableArrangement  {#TableArrangement}